 Kimberly Elsbach, a professor at the University of California who studies workplace psychology, says, “We know that creativity and innovation happen when people change their environment, and especially when they expose themselves to a nature-like environment.”

-Today when you take your lunch break, try to be more mindful about what you eat, drink lots of water, and step outside the office to take a walk to River’s Edge Cafe.
+Along with our catering services, Rivers Edge Catering has a full-service restaurant based in downtown Portland.
+So today when you take your lunch break, try to be more mindful of what you eat, drink lots of water, and step outside the office to take a walk to River’s Edge Catering and Cafe.
 We offer a variety of nutritious meals to give you that midday boost of energy and productivity.